tlevine/dada.pink/user-2015/index.md

 I have been trying to use our non-visual senses to increase our sensory bandwidth.
+So I am actually amused that this talk was included in the "visualization" track.

 ![](chart-5.png)

-Music videos is a way of adding the sense of smell.
+Music videos is a way of adding the sense of sound.
 But why stop there?

 ![](chart-6.png)